supertigim/turtlebot3_machine_learning/turtlebot3_auto_docking/README.md

 Idea behind this task is that 3 three steps are required to do.
 1. Figure out where the turtlbebot3 is
     - Predict the position relative to the docking spot by using an image captured on top of the bot
-2. Situate the bot one meter way from the spot and face it with exact angle.
+2. Situate the bot appropriate distance from the station and face it.
-    - Move the robot to (0, 1) pose, where pose of the spot is (0, 0)
+    - Move the robot to (0, 1) pose, where pose of the docking station is (0, 0)
 3. Try to reach the spot without angle problem
     - Use reinforcement learning to get to the spot (Input: an image, Output: angular/linear velocities)

+First and second steps seem to be redundant when it comes to thinking about powerfullnes of RL at a glance.
+However, unlike expectation, only RL approach ends up failing to solve this taks, because of its patially obeserved environment problem.

 ## 2.Prerequisites